-living with autism: my routines, challenges, and comforts.
+living with autism: my routines, challenges, and small comforts.

-People often saw me as dramatic, but it’s because I naturally overthought the most minor things.
+People often saw me as dramatic, but it was because I naturally overthought the smallest things.
 In high school, I felt stupid, but now I recognize I wasn’t.
 My brain was just processing things differently.
-The spectrum affected how I understood language, how I saw friendships, the people I struggled to keep, and the comforts I held onto.
+Autism affected how I understood language, how I saw friendships, the people I struggled to keep, and the comforts I held onto.
 Living with autism shaped my life piece by piece, whether I wanted it to or not.
 Accepting that has been part of learning who I am.

 growing up and fitting in.

 My speech therapy class consisted of two or three other kids.
 Some worked on their lisps while I tried to learn sayings that I honestly don’t even remember now.
-I’d leave my class temporarily to learn a few new idioms, then return as if nothing happened.
+I’d leave class for a short time, learn a few new idioms, and then return as if nothing happened.

 I’ve always been literal and logical in the way I think.
 It’s both a blessing and a curse.

-One of the most challenging parts of my childhood was forming friendships.
+One of the hardest parts of my childhood was forming friendships.
 I never felt like I fit in, which left me wanting to be by myself most of the time.
 I was awkward in groups, so I’d hang out with my dog, play video games, or make friends online.

 There was a game called OurWorld where I met people who actually gave me a chance, even though they didn’t know what I looked like.
 That helped me feel less alone.
-My younger brother and I were forced to be at my dad’s apartment, where I’d sit on my uncomfortable twin mattress with a heavy Dell laptop, talking to my internet friends for hours.
-Honestly, that is one of the few things I miss about childhood, having people to consistently game with.
+My younger brother and I were forced to be at my dad’s apartment, where I’d sit on my twin mattress with my old Dell laptop, talking to my internet friends for hours.
+That’s one of the few things I miss about childhood, having people to consistently game with.
 We didn’t talk to each other because of how we looked in person; we were kind to each other because of who we were on the inside.

 finding comfort.

-Another side of autism for me is being detail-oriented.
-I notice the little things whether I want to or not, and I hold onto the things that make me feel safe.
-That same attention to detail shows up in how I experience the world around me, especially with my senses.
+My need for comfort also ties into how I experience the world through my senses.
+Being detail-oriented is part of that.
+I notice little things whether I want to or not, and I hold onto what makes me feel safe.
+That same attention to detail shows up in how I process sound, light, and movement.

 sensory experiences.

 My hearing has gotten more sensitive over time.
 While sensitivity can increase with age, I get overstimulated much more easily now, especially in loud places.
-AirPods Pro help filter sound, and I use them often because I want to protect my hearing.
+AirPods Pro help filter sound, and I use them often to protect my hearing.

 Even something as basic as walking gets noticed.
 People have called me out for walking “weird,” like being on my toes.
-At work, I’d sometimes try hard to walk what is considered to be normal.
+At work, I’d sometimes try to walk in a way that looked normal.
 But the more I focused on it, the more unnatural it felt.
-I just hoped nobody would pay attention, because the second you draw attention to little details like that, people are more likely to notice.
+I just hoped nobody would notice, because once someone points it out, it’s hard not to feel self-conscious.

-One time, a co-worker pointed it out and mentioned her son walks the same way.
-It made me wonder if he could be on the spectrum, or if it was just a coincidence.
+One time, a co-worker mentioned her son walks the same way.
+It made me wonder if he might be on the spectrum or if it was just a coincidence.
 Either way, it reminded me how some people might not recognize these traits until later in life, the same way it took me until my late twenties to piece things together.
-These minor differences often spill into how I interact with others.
+These small differences often show up in how I interact with others.

 conversations and social life.

 Even now, in my late twenties, I still struggle with conversations.
-Sometimes I cut people off by accident, which was something I have been called out for in the past.
-It’s not because I think what I have to say is more important; it’s just hard to find the right timing.
-I often find myself naturally trying to match others’ energy, but it can backfire.
-Especially when the other individual has a higher level of energy, and I’m just trying to catch up.
+Sometimes I cut people off by accident, which is something I’ve been called out for before.
+It’s not because I think what I have to say is more important.
+It’s just hard to find the right timing.
+I often find myself trying to match others’ energy, but it can backfire, especially when the other person is much more energetic, and I’m just trying to catch up.

 Group conversations are just as challenging.
 By the time I work up the nerve to say something, the topic has already moved on.
-Then I’m unsure whether I should mention it or let it go.
+Then I’m unsure whether to mention it or let it go.

 I’ve been alone most of the time.
 I never really had a solid friend group, and that outcast feeling has stuck.
 Alongside the social side of autism, mental health has also played a massive role in my life.